-The second kind of secure wiping software is the one that can erase your data by using a completely different algorithm, with a much more substantial amount of data.
+The second kind of secure data wipe software is the one that can erase your data by using a completely different algorithm, with a much more substantial amount of data.
 This algorithm overwrites the data with random data, making it almost impossible for anyone to identify where exactly the information came from and whether it is authentic.
 In fact, this is also the type of software that would be the best for data destruction, as there are very few other ways that it can be done.

-The main reason why this type of data wiping program works better than the first one is because the first one requires that your computer be restarted to get your data backed up again.
+The main reason why this type of Secure Data Wipe program works better than the first one is because the first one requires that your computer be restarted to get your data backed up again.
 This is also inconvenient, and even a significant factor why data loss happens to occur most often.
 This is also because if you accidentally erase your hard disk, there is a good chance that the system cannot boot into the BIOS, because of a bad sector on your hard drive.
 The only way for this situation to be resolved is to install a new operating system and have everything restored.

 The Secure Data Wizard (SDW) can encrypt your files using a proprietary algorithm, which makes it impossible for anyone else to recover the data on your storage device’s interface.
 To do so, it uses a “backup” of the file on your computer.
 Once the encryption process is complete, all of your data will be lost.
 And the SDW will create another backup that will be used by the computer after the encryption process is finished.